 - Place window covers on windows hit by the sun to decrease the heat your house absorbs

 - Check your homes insulation efficiency

 - If you are a homeowner, research if solar panels are a viable alternative power source for your home

 - Read the City of Boise’s full Carbon Neutral Road Map here

 Going Plastic Free in Boise

-For the month of July, the City of Boise has challenged the community to take the plastic-free challenge.
+Last year, the City of Boise challenged the community to take the plastic-free challenge.
 You can adapt your pledge to reflect how much real change you can make in the month, and prompts you to really challenge yourself.
-These changes can be no longer using plastic grocery bags, straws, take-out containers, or single-use products like k-cups and water bottles.
-Every day, more sustainable options are being produced, making this challenge easy to keep going long after the last day of July.
+These changes can be things like no longer using plastic grocery bags, straws, take-out containers, or single-use products like k-cups and water bottles.
+Every day, more sustainable options are being produced, making this challenge easy to keep up for years to come.